 However, if you don’t think you will ever sit down and write your own MCMC sampler, consider skipping this chapter – apart from coding it will not cover anything SCR-related that is not covered by other, more model-oriented chapters as well.

-MCMC and posterior distributions
+\section{MCMC and posterior distributions}

 As mentioned in Chapter 2, MCMC is a class of simulation methods for drawing (correlated) random numbers from a target distribution, which in Bayesian inference is the posterior distribution.

-As a reminder, the posterior distribution is a probability distribution for an unknown parameter, say $\theta$., given a set of observed data and its prior probability distribution (the probability distribution we assign to a parameter before we observe data).
-The great benefit of computing the posterior distribution of theta is that it can be used to make probability statements, such as the probability that theta is equal to some value, or the probability that theta falls within some range of values.
+As a reminder, the posterior distribution is a probability distribution for an unknown parameter, say $\theta$, given a set of observed data and its prior probability distribution (the probability distribution we assign to a parameter before we observe data).
+The great benefit of computing the posterior distribution of theta is that it can be used to make probability statements about $\theta$, such as the probability that theta is equal to some value, or the probability that theta falls within some range of values.
 As an example, suppose we conducted a Bayesian analysis to estimate detection probability of some species at a study site (p), and we obtained a posterior distribution of beta(20,10) for the parameter p.
-The following R code demonstrates how we make inferences based upon summaries of the posterior distribution.
+The following R commands demonstrate how we make inferences based upon summaries of the posterior distribution.
 Fig 1 shows the posterior along with the summary statistics.

-> (post.median <- qbeta(0.5, 20, 10))
+\begin{verbatim}> (post.median <- qbeta(0.5, 20, 10))

 [1] 0.6704151